joeyough/sentry/README.md

 ## The phases

-This repo builds **Phase 1 only**.
+This repo builds Phase 1 only.
 The later phases are named so the direction is clear, but nothing here commits to them.

 - **Phase 1 — Ticketing MVP.** 8 weeks.
 The analyst console, SNYPR bridge, email bridge, SLA clock, wrong-client prevention, and the mobile-responsive customer portal.
 First customer notification sent from the tool in week 5; build buffered to 8.
 - **Phase 2 — Reporting + Native Apps.** Templated monthly customer reports, the rest of Halo's requirements list, and native iOS/Android customer apps.
 Scoped and priced separately, after Phase 1 proves out.